KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Add Transition To Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With :kbd:`Alt + shift +` you can add additional transitions wich are under the playhead.
+With :kbd:`Alt + shift +` you can add additional transitions which are under the playhead.

 .. _sequence_deselect_transition: